mach6/go-covercheck/README.md

 ### Limit History

 You can limit the number of history entries displayed or saved with the `--limit-history` flag.
 This is useful to avoid overloading the output with too many entries.
-Set it to `0` to disable the limit.
-This is the default behavior.
+Set it to `0` (the default) to disable any limit.
 ```shell
 go-covercheck --save-history --limit-history 5 -l my-label
 ```